A renal perfusion scintiscan is a nuclear medicine test. It uses a small amount of a radioactive substance to create an image of the kidneys.

 Renal perfusion scintigraphy; Radionuclide renal perfusion scan; Perfusion scintiscan - renal; Scintiscan - renal perfusion

 Rottenberg G, Andi AC.
-Renal transplantation.
+Renal transplantation: imaging.
 In: Adam A, Dixon AK, Gillard JH, Schaefer-Prokop CM, eds.
-Grainger & Allison's Diagnostic Radiology: A Textbook of Medical Imaging.
+Grainger & Allison's Diagnostic Radiology.
 6th ed.
-New York, NY: Elsevier Churchill Livingstone; 2014:chap 37.
+Philadelphia, PA: Elsevier Churchill Livingstone; 2015:chap 37.

 Textor SC.
 Renovascular hypertension and ischemic nephropathy.
 In: Skorecki K, Chertow GM, Marsden PA, Taal MW, Yu ASL, eds.
 Brenner and Rector's The Kidney.
 10th ed.
 Philadelphia, PA: Elsevier; 2016:chap 48.